Azure/azure-sdk/eng/scripts/release-template/ios.md

 ## Installation Instructions

-To install the latest GA and beta libraries, use the [Swift Package Manager](https://swift.org/package-manager/).
+To install the latest GA and beta libraries, we recommend you use the [Swift Package Manager](https://swift.org/package-manager/).
+As an alternative, you may also integrate the libraries using [CocoaPods](https://cocoapods.org/).

 ### Xcode

-Follow the instructions in [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app):
+To add the Azure SDK for iOS to your application, follow the instructions in [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app):

 With your project open in Xcode 11 or later, select **File > Swift Packages > Add Package Dependency...** Enter the clone URL of this repository: *https://github.com/Azure/azure-sdk-for-ios.git* and click **Next**.
 For the version rule, specify the exact version or version range you wish to use with your application and click **Next**.
 Finally, place a checkmark next to each client library you wish to use with your application, ensure your application target is selected in the **Add to target** dropdown, and click **Finish**.

 ### Swift CLI

-Follow the example in [Importing Dependencies](https://swift.org/package-manager/#importing-dependencies):
+To add the Azure SDK for iOS to your application, follow the example in [Importing Dependencies](https://swift.org/package-manager/#importing-dependencies):

 Open your project's `Package.swift` file and add a new package dependency to your project's `dependencies` section, specifying the clone URL of the repository and the version specifier you wish to use: